Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Origin of the Star

 We end the Monte Carlo simulation when the pericenter reaches $\rRLO$ and record the eccentricity $\eRLO$ when the star starts RLO.
 The $\eRLO$ distributions for some of the representative cases are shown in Fig. \ref{fig:eRLO}.
-We crudely classify these different outcomes based on $\eRLO$: (our conclusions are not sensitive to these exact boundaries) \begin{enumerate} \item Extreme mass-ratio inspirals (EMRIs) if $\eRLO<0.3$ --- in these systems, the star would undergo mass loss in a nearly circular orbit.
-We predict that low mass stars will still undergo unstable mass transfer in this regime.
-This is likely to produce a source that secularly brightens and fades on relatively long timescales.
-For a rapidly rotating BH, QPE-like outbursts may also be produced in some circumstances, depending on the orientation of the stellar orbit and BH spin (see \S \ref{sec:inclined_orbits}). \item QPEs if $0.3<\eRLO<0.95$ --- these systems would undergo episodic mass loss each orbit.
+We crudely classify these different outcomes based on $\eRLO$: (our conclusions are not sensitive to these exact boundaries) \begin{enumerate} \item Stellar extreme mass-ratio inspirals (EMRIs\footnote{In the literature, the extreme mass-ratio inspiral of a compact object around a supermassive BH is called an EMRI \citep{amaro-seoane18_EMRI}.
+Here, we (mis)use EMRIs for the inspiral of luminous stars.}) if $\eRLO<0.3$ --- in such a system, the star would undergo mass loss at a roughly constant rate in a nearly circular orbit.
+In our picture, low-mass stars will still undergo unstable mass transfer in this regime.
+For a non-spinning BH (or stellar orbits aligned with the disk plane), the unstable RLO will likely produce a source that secularly brightens and fades on relatively long timescales.
+For a rapidly rotating BH, QPE flares may also be produced by a low eccentricity stellar orbit that is significantly misaligned with the BH spin (see \S \ref{sec:inclined_orbits}). \item QPEs if $0.3<\eRLO<0.95$ --- the star in such a system would undergo mass loss at a highly variable rate along each orbit.
 The gas lost from the star undergoes shock interactions with the existing disk, producing bright X-ray eruptions. \item Partial TDEs if $\eRLO>0.95$ --- these systems have orbital periods longer than the viscous timescale of a circular disk near the pericenter (for $\alpha\sim 0.1$ and $H/r\sim 0.1$).
 The time-dependent flares are thus primarily powered by accretion not circularization shocks.
 In addition, direct tidal stripping of the star \citep[e.g.,][]{ryu20_partial_TDEs} is more efficient than the mass loss due to ram-pressure effects (which can only remove a tiny fraction, $(p_{\rm ram}/\bar{p})^{7/5}\lll 1$, of the stellar mass per orbit).
-In these cases, star-disk interactions are unimportant such that each pericenter passage is simply a new partial disruption\footnote{Since the mass of the existing disk is likely comparable to the newly tidally stripped mass in each orbit, circularization of the stellar debris is likely strongly affected by the interaction between the debris stream and disk gas.} of the star. \end{enumerate}
+In these cases, the effects of star-disk interactions are likely subdominant such that each pericenter passage is simply a new partial disruption\footnote{Since the mass of the existing disk is likely comparable to the newly tidally stripped mass in each orbit, circularization of the stellar debris is likely strongly affected by the interaction between the debris stream and disk gas.} of the star. \end{enumerate}

 If GW emission dominates the post capture orbital evolution, i.e., in the absence of J-diffusion ($t_{\rm rel,mpc}\rightarrow\infty$), there is a one-to-one map between the initial pericenter radius $\rp$ at Hills capture and $\eRLO$ \citep[cf.][]{Peters1964}.
 At our adopted boundaries dividing the three outcomes, we have $\rp/\rRLO=1.56$ and $1.018$ for $\eRLO=0.3$ and $0.95$ respectively.
 Thus, the fractions of different outcomes are given by (for GW inspiral only) $f_{\rm EMRI} = {(\rTb - 1.56\rRLO)/\rTb} \simeq 51\%$ and $f_{\rm QPE} = {(1.56 - 1.018)\rRLO / \rTb} \simeq 17\%$, where we have used $\rTb/\rRLO = 4/2^{1/3} = 3.17$ for our choices of $\ab$ (eq. \ref{eq:ab_after_tidal_circularization}) and $\rRLO$ (eq. \ref{eq:RLO_radius}).
 The fraction of repeating partial TDEs is dominated by the cases with $r_{\rm T,*}<\rp < \rRLO$ (which are not included in our Monte Carlo simulations), and we obtain $f_{\rm pTDE}= (1.018\rRLO-r_{\rm T,*})/\rTb\simeq 16\%$, where $r_{\rm T,*}\simeq R_*(\Mh/M_*)^{1/3}$ is the tidal disruption radius of individual stars.
 When $\rp < r_{\rm T,*}$, both stars will be disrupted and the fraction of double disruptions (dTDEs) is given by $f_{\rm dTDE}= r_{\rm T,*}/\rTb \simeq 16\%$.